Segment Anything Model 3 (SAM3)

 Testing SAM3

 To verify the SAM3 capability locally, you can use the following agent configuration.
-This example uses a local image as source and writes the output to a JSON file.
+This example uses a local image as source and writes the output to both a JSON file and a rendered image with the detected polygons overlaid.

 If you haven't set up the Highlighter SDK, see the Getting Started guide.